How Good is your Explanation? Algorithmic Stability Measures to Assess the Quality of Explanations for Deep Neural Networks: Methods

+From Def.~\ref{def:representativity}, the distance between explanations arising from predictors trained on a dataset that contained vs. did not contain a given sample should be small.
+As those distances are contained in $\Sm$, one way to measure the \representativity~of explanations is to compute the average distance over $\Sm$.

+As a reminder, the average of $\Sm$ corresponds to the average change of explanation when the sample is removed from the training set.
+This change is related to the \representativity~of the explanation: the more representative an explanation is, the more it persists when we remove a point.

+To ensure a high value for low distances, we define the \mR~measure as a similarity measure:

+Explanations with good \representativity~ will therefore be associated with higher similarity scores between explanations (close to 1).

-\subsection{Relative Consistency : \mC}
+\subsection{Relative consistency : \mC}

-From the Definition \ref{def:consistency}, and the Equation \ref{eq:consistency}, explanations coming from differents models are said to be consistent if they are closer for the same prediction than for opposite predictions.
-As a reminder, the distances between explanations of the same predictions are represented by $\Sm$, and the one associated to opposite predictions by $\Sp$.
-Visually, we seek to maximize the shift between the histograms of the sets $\Sm$ and $\Sp$.
-Formally, we are looking for a distance value that separates $\Sm$ and $\Sp$, e.g. such that all the lower distances belong to $\Sm$ and the higher ones to $\Sp$.
-The clearer the separation, the more consistent the explanations.
-In order to find this separation, we introduce \mC, a statistical measure based on maximizing balanced accuracy.
+From Def.~\ref{def:consistency} and Eq.~\ref{eq:consistency}, explanations arising from different predictors are said to be consistent if they are close when the predictions agree with one another.
+As a reminder, the distance between explanations for the consistent predictions are represented by $\Sm$, and those associated with inconsistent predictions by $\Sp$.
+Visually, we seek to maximize the shift between the corresponding distributions for the sets $\Sm$ and $\Sp$.
+Formally, we are looking for a distance value that separates $\Sm$ and $\Sp$, e.g., such that all the lower distances belong to $\Sm$ and the higher ones to $\Sp$.
+The clearer the separation, the more consistent the explanations are.
+In order to find this separation, we introduce \mC, a statistical measure based on maximizing the balanced accuracy.